MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 In principle keeping track of feeds is easy, and something the search engine has nominally supported for quite some while, although it was a bit of a janky set-up that required manually running a curl command every time it was to be updated.
 Needless to say, it didn't stay up to date very often.

-Originally the plan was to put a simple RSS feed in the site inspection view, a nice addition and a good way of ensuring that the feed discovery and retrieval is actually working well.
+Originally the plan was to put a simple RSS feed in the site inspection view, though it turns out feed data is very useful for a search engine in discovering new links.
+The feed view is still a nice addition and a good way of ensuring that the feed discovery and retrieval is actually working well.

 <figure>
 <a href="site-viewer.png"><img src="site-viewer.png" alt="screenshot of the site viewer showing the RSS feed"></a>